privacyidea/privacyidea-credential-provider/doc/configuration.rst

 Using these settings you can specify the behaviour of the privacyIDEA Credential Provider.
 The credential provider can ask for the username, the password and the otp value in one step or in two steps.

+**enable_filter**

+This setting is introduced in v3.2.
+Set this to ``1`` to disable all other Credential Providers so that only this one will be usable.

 **two_step_hide_otp**

 Set to ``1`` if the privacyIDEA Credential Provider should ask for the user's OTP in a second step.
 In the first step the user will only be asked for the password.